bitnami/containers/bitnami/cilium-operator/README.md

-# Bitnami package for Cilium Operator
+# Bitnami Secure Image for Cilium Operator

 ## What is Cilium Operator?